Arthur Sullivan: Recordings

 On 14 August 1888 George Gouraud introduced Thomas Edison's phonograph to London in a press conference, including the playing of a piano and cornet recording of Sullivan's "The Lost Chord", one of the first recordings of music ever made.
 At a party on 5 October 1888 given to demonstrate the technology, Sullivan recorded a speech to be sent to Edison, saying, in part: "I am astonished and somewhat terrified at the result of this evening's experiments: astonished at the wonderful power you have developed, and terrified at the thought that so much hideous and bad music may be put on record forever.
 But all the same I think it is the most wonderful thing that I have ever experienced, and I congratulate you with all my heart on this wonderful discovery."
 These recordings were found in the Edison Library in New Jersey in the 1950s:

 The first commercial recordings of Sullivan's music, beginning in 1898, were of individual numbers from the Savoy operas.
 (Note: The first was "Take a pair of sparkling eyes", from The Gondoliers.)
 In 1917 the Gramophone Company (HMV) produced the first album of a complete Gilbert and Sullivan opera, The Mikado, followed by eight more.
 Electrical recordings of most of the operas issued by HMV and Victor followed from the 1920s, supervised by Rupert D'Oyly Carte.
 The D'Oyly Carte Opera Company continued to produce recordings until 1979.
 After the copyrights expired, recordings were made by opera companies such as Gilbert and Sullivan for All and Australian Opera, and Sir Malcolm Sargent and Sir Charles Mackerras each conducted audio sets of several Savoy operas.
 Since 1994, the International Gilbert and Sullivan Festival has released professional and amateur CDs and videos of its productions and other Sullivan recordings, and Ohio Light Opera has recorded several of the operas in the 21st century.

 Sullivan's non-Savoy works were infrequently recorded until the 1960s.
 A few of his songs were put on disc in the early years of the 20th century, including versions of "The Lost Chord" by Enrico Caruso and Clara Butt.
 The first of many recordings of the Overture di Ballo was made in 1932, conducted by Sargent.
 The Irish Symphony was first recorded in 1968 under Sir Charles Groves.
 Since then, much of Sullivan's serious music and his operas without Gilbert have been recorded, including the Cello Concerto by Julian Lloyd Webber (1986); and The Rose of Persia (1999); The Golden Legend (2001); Ivanhoe (2009); and The Masque at Kenilworth and On Shore and Sea (2014), conducted by, respectively, Tom Higgins, Ronald Corp, David Lloyd-Jones and Richard Bonynge.
 In 2017 Chandos Records released an album, Songs, which includes The Window and 35 individual Sullivan songs.
 Mackerras's Sullivan ballet, Pineapple Poll, has received many recordings since its first performance in 1951.

+In 2020 Dutton Epoch issued the first professional recording of Haddon Hall, with the BBC Concert Orchestra and BBC Singers conducted by John Andrews.